FEZE-FEUGANG/FEZE-FEUGANG/README.md

 - 👋 Hi, I’m @FEZE-FEUGANG
-- 👀 I’m interested in deep learning
+- 👀 I’m interested in natural language processing
-- 🌱 I’m currently natural language processing
+- 🌱 I’m currently A PHD student in computational linguistics
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me fezu23@yahoo.fr
+- 📫 How to reach me: fezu23@yahoo.fr

 <!---
 FEZE-FEUGANG/FEZE-FEUGANG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.